-are contained in Appendix A. Detailed information and data are presented in a separate document, SSPC-SP COM, "Surface Preparation Commentary."
+10.1 Additional information and data relative to this standard are contained in Appendix A. Detailed information and data are presented in a separate document, SSPC-SP COM, "Surface Preparation Commentary."
 The recommendations contained in Appendix A and SSPC-SP COM are believed to represent good practice, but are not to be considered requirements of the standard.
-The sections of SSPC-SP COM that discuss subjects related to white metal blast cleaning are listed below.
+The sections of SSPC-SP COM that discuss subjects related to brush-off blast cleaning are listed below.

-Subject Commentary Section

-Abrasive Selection 6

-Film Thickness 10

-Wet Abrasive Blast Cleaning 8.2

-Maintenance Repainting 4.2

-Rust-back (Re-rusting) 4.5

-Surface Profile 6.2

-Visual Standards 11

-Welds and Weld Spatter 4.4.1
+Subject Commentary Section Abrasive Selection 6 Film Thickness 10 Wet Abrasive Blast Cleaning 8 Maintenance 4.2 Rust-back (Re-rusting) 4.5 Surface Profile 6.2 Visual Standards 11 Welds and Weld Spatter 4.4.1